- When Progress Invoicing Fits

 - Retainage — if you hold back a % until final acceptance

-- Stop-work rights for nonpayment
+- Stop-work rights for nonpayment, paired with clear payment terms

 Vague “bill as you go” language invites arguments at invoice #3.